giuseppebattista/bacpypessample/docs/source/samples/sample001.rst

 =============================

-This sample application is the simplest BACpypes application that is a complete stack.
+This sample application is the simplest BACpypes application that is a complete :term:`stack`.
 Using an INI file it will configure a :class:`LocalDeviceObject`, create a **SampleApplication** instance, and run, waiting for a keyboard interrupt or a TERM signal to quit.